dartlangfr/risk-codelab/docs/step-9.md

 Let's try your server :
  * With your terminal, go into the `ROOT_PROJECT/s9_server` directory.
- * run the `pub bin\server.dart` command.
+ * run the `pub bin/main.dart` command.

-You should see _"Risk is running on http://localhost:8080 Base path: /Users/mbreton/workspace/risk-codelab/samples/s9_server/web"_
+You should see _"Risk is running on http://localhost:8080 Base path: /home/you/risk-codelab-master/samples/s9_server/web"_

 Check if the web interface is available, open Chromium and go to `http://localhost:8080`.
 You should the famous index page.